neoforged/.github/primers/1.21.2/index.md

     - `VertexConsumer#setNormal(PoseStack$Pose, Vec3)` - Sets the normal of a vertex using a vector
 - `net.minecraft`
     - `Optionull#orElse` - If the first object is null, return the second object.
+    - `TracingExecutor` - An executor that traces the stack frames of the class references executing.
     - `Util`
         - `allOf` - ANDs all predicates or a list of predicates provided.
 If there are no supplied predicates, the method will default to `true`.
         - `anyOf` - ORs all predicates or a list of predicates provided.
 If there are no supplied predicates, the method will default to `false`.